Blog Hero

 • Anti-inflammatory eye drops to control inflammation

-Typically, patients use eye drops for at least one month after cataract surgery.
+Typically, patients use eye drops for at least one month after laser cataract surgery.
 During the first week, the patient must apply eye drops several times daily.
-It’s crucial to use eye drops as prescribed to protect your eye health.
+Using eye drops as prescribed is crucial to protect your eye health.

-An initial follow-up is scheduled one day after the procedure, but additional follow-up appointments will also occur.
+An initial follow-up is scheduled one day after the procedure, but additional follow-up appointments will occur.
 Your eye doctor will provide individualized instructions for continuing eye drops at that time.
-Depending on your recovery, your eye doctor may recommend continuing eye drops to reduce inflammation or decrease dry eye symptoms.
+Depending on your recovery, your eye doctor may recommend continuing eye drops after cataract surgery to reduce inflammation or decrease dry eye symptoms.

-There are 3 types of eye drops that support eye health after cataract surgery:
+Three types of eye drops support eye health after laser cataract surgery:

 • Antibiotic eye drops